 Major Questions: The Supreme Court and the Decline of Textualism

 At the end of its most recent and controversial term, the Supreme Court handed down a decision against the Environmental Protection Agency’s efforts to regulate greenhouse gas emissions under the Clean Air Act (West Virginia v.
 EPA, 142 S. Ct.
-2587 (2022); Slip Opinion, Docket 20-1530).
+2587 (2022); Slip Opinion, ).
 The Court majority announced what it called the “major questions doctrine” which effectively created an exception to its statutory interpretation method known as textualism.
 The decision raises major questions in its own right, including whether this exception threatens to swallow the rules of textualism.
 This article provides an initial review of the Supreme Court’s opinion and the dissent, adding to an earlier discussion of the case (farmdoc daily, April 7, 2022).

 Background